 Through their direct contact with clients, NPACs can also act as advocates for those they serve, providing the Maryland Food Bank with insight on how we can better support/serve their communities.

 For current network partners only.
 Access is password protected.

 Why are NPACs effective?

 Being part of a Network Partner Area Council strengthens each participating agency.
 Within each NPAC, experienced agencies can share expertise and best practices with new partners, reducing the learning curve and expediting positive growth within the community.
 As a group, each NPAC is stronger than the sum of its parts and can offer more effective advocacy and action in the community.
-Currently more than 116 network partner agencies and 16 other community organizations actively participate in 15 different NPACs.
+Currently more than 180 network partner agencies and 18 other community organizations actively participate in 28 different NPACs from Hagerstown to Baltimore to the Eastern Shore.
 This number is projected to grow in the coming years.